KSWorm93/simple-blog/README.md

 ## Example blog post

 This is an example of how a blog post could look, when it is stored on the server.

-NOTE! - The project does not currently use the above mentioned file structure, instead all the data are hardcoded in the blog.js route.

 ```
 {